andrewwoods/opal/README.md

 Drupal, CodeIgniter, Zend, and Ruby.
 If there are others that interest you, feel free to create it and I'll add it.

+To use the WordPress vim file, use the wpvi alias when opening a file

+$ wpvi functions.php

-Due to the popularity of HTML, there is an HTML vim file that is load by all the others vim files.
+**The HTML vim file that is load by all the others vim files.**

 It helps you write your markup consistently.
 Vim uses abbreviations to make reduce your typing.
 Each HTML tag has an associated abbreviation.
 It's not just HTML though.
 PHP code and phpdoc blocks.

-To create a piece of code or markeup like <title></title>, just type 't_title'.
+To create a piece of code or markeup like '<title></title>', just type 't_title'.

 In short, the formula is html tags is 't_' + tagname. html entities have the formula 'e_' + name.

+Here are a few examples
+	e_copy
+	e_pound
+	e_currency
+	e_ellipsis

+php control structures have the formula 'c_' + name.
+	c_if will create an if block
+	c_ifelse will create if/else blocks
+	c_while will create a while loop
+	c_function will create a function

+phpdoc codes have the formula 'x_' + name.
+	x_package will create a package phpdoc block comment x_function will create a function phpdoc block comment x_method will create a class method phpdoc block comment

 Take a look at the vimrc files to see everything it can do.

-php control structures have the formula 'c_' + name. c_if will create an if block c_ifelse will create if/else blocks c_while will create a while loop c_function will create a function

-phpdoc codes have the formula 'x_' + name. x_package will create a package phpdoc block comment x_function will create a function phpdoc block comment x_method will create a class method phpdoc block comment